manulsan/atCloud-sdks/README.md

 ## Device Data Syntax
 The device uploads data in a standardized format.
 The following syntax applies.
-Device isdesigned upload "DATA" and "STATUS OF DEVICE" <br>
+It is designed to upload "DATA" and "STATUS OF DEVICE" <br>
 ### Data Syntax
 - [number1,...,number-10], number can be "integer" and "float" type
 - It can be one data like [number] and also can be be two like [number,number], max 10 number can be applied